Alliance Films: Later years (2007–2013)

 When Alliance Atlantis collapsed in 2007, the company was entirely split up into units.
-Motion Picture Distribution Partnership was entirely purchased out by EdgeStone Capital Partners and GS Capital Partners.and shortly afterward, the company was relaunched as Alliance Films.
+Motion Picture Distribution Partnership was entirely purchased out by EdgeStone Capital Partners and Goldman Sachs Alternatives. and shortly afterward, the company was relaunched as Alliance Films.

 Alliance Films was headquartered in Montreal, Quebec, in the Quartier International.

 In the mid-2000s, Alliance Films began to produce films in moderation.
 In addition to producing films as The Rocket (Maurice Richard) with Cinémaginaire (as well as other movies), National Lampoon's Senior Trip with New Line Cinema and Munich with Universal Pictures, DreamWorks SKG and Amblin Entertainment of and before the days of Alliance Atlantis respectively, they were responsible for co-producing the 2008 teen slasher Prom Night with Screen Gems and Original Film.
 They also produced and distributed the war drama Passchendaele, and co-produced the comedy Stone of Destiny with Infinity Features Entertainment and The Mob Film Company.
 They are also responsible for co-producing the 2011 horror film Insidious with FilmDistrict and Wanderlust with Universal Pictures and Apatow Productions.

 In 2010, Alliance Films expanded its home video operations with an aggressive push into the TV-on-DVD market.
 It began releasing various television series on DVD, the majority are Canadian productions or Canadian co-productions.
 To date they have released over 20 series and continue to release more.

 On June 24, 2011, Alliance Films bought Maple Pictures from Lionsgate for a total of $38.5 million before Alliance was folded into Entertainment One in early 2013.

-Since early 2010, Alliance Films has been partnering with Jason Blum and his BlumHouse Productions to produce low budget horror films.
+Since early 2010, Alliance Films has been partnering with Jason Blum and his Blumhouse Productions to produce low budget horror films.
 This began with Insidious which was released in 2011.
 The next to be released was Sinister in 2012 and Dark Skies in 2013.
-Since the 2013 acquisition and absorption, it is unclear if eOne will be a partner on subsequent BlumHouse films and their sequels.
+Since the 2013 acquisition and absorption, it is unclear if eOne will be a partner on subsequent Blumhouse films and their sequels.

 On January 3, 2012, it was announced that Goldman Sachs Group is looking to sell its majority stake in Alliance Films.